yunshengtian/AutoOED/docs/source/content/getting-started/basic-usage.rst

    :width: 500 px

-And we have linked a performance evaluation program (objective function) for this problem, which is a simple python script like this, defined by the original ZDT1 problem:
+And we have linked a performance evaluation program (objective function) for this problem, which is a simple python script like this, defined by the original ZDT1 problem (you can find this script at examples/evaluation_program/zdt1_obj_func.py):

 .. code-block:: python